Does Vitamin D Help With Depression?

 Researchers have also discovered possible links between depression and low vitamin D levels in persons who have multiple sclerosis, gout, chronic spinal cord injuries, and chronic back pain.

-Several modest, high-quality studies have shown that taking vitamin D supplements leads to improvements in the signs and symptoms of depression in a number of different populations.
+Several modest, high-quality studies have shown that taking vitamin D supplements leads to improvements in the signs and symptoms of depression in several different populations.

 This potential advantage is not entirely evident, though.